LintonKoch/TacoWorld/README.md

 # TacoWorld
-A local website used to order Tacos.
+A local web site used to order Tacos.
+This branch is showing a local h2 database, but utilizing Spring Data JDBC instead of JDBC.

 Languages used so far: <br/>
 HTML <br/>